jetlsj/insular-enhanced/README.md

 Isolate your big brother app.

 This is a fork based on the excellent [Island](https://github.com/oasisfeng/island).
-Extra credit to [Shelter](https://github.com/PeterCxy/Shelter) which inspire me to make the completely FLOSS fork of Island.
+Extra credit to [Shelter](https://github.com/PeterCxy/Shelter) which inspired me to make the completely FLOSS fork of Island.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.svg"
     alt="Get it on F-Droid"